 Registration

-The approved Stage 1 manuscript is available on the Open Science Framework (OSF) website: Acknowledgements
+The approved Stage 1 manuscript is available on the Open Science Framework (OSF) website: https://osf.io/z3adb.

+Declaration of Generative AI and AI-assisted technologies in the writing process

+During the preparation of this work, the authors used Grammarly and ChatGPT4.0 in order to improve the readability and language.
+After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the publication’s content.

+Acknowledgements

 National Science Centre in Poland supported preparing this article with a research grant (UMO-2020/39/B/HS6/00685) and a scholarship awarded to M.B. by the Foundation for Polish Science (FNP).
 The funder had no role in study design, data collection, analysis, publishing decisions, or manuscript preparation.
 The project was conducted in AMU Psychophysiology Lab: Positive Gaming & Streaming (head: Lukasz Kaczmarek).
 The authors would like to thank Oliver Leis, Dylan Poulus, Phil Birch, and Ismael Pedraza-Ramirez for consulting on the adaptation of the synergistic mindsets intervention to esports settings.